Kapir Atiira: Demographics

 There are 1421 people in Kapir Atiira.
 There are 597 children and 864 adults (aged 15+).
-The average life expectancy for men is between 42–50 years old and 44–55 years old for women.
-There are 226 homesteads in the village and about 14-16 people live in each homestead.
+The average life expectancy for men is between 42 and 50 years old and that for women is between 44 and 55 years old.
+There are 226 homesteads in the village and about 14–16 people live in each homestead.

 The literacy rate in the village is less than 20% because most villagers only attend school for 3–10 years.
-55 children between the ages of 6-14 are out of school and the remaining children attend school in a neighboring village.
-The average age to marry is between 14–20 years old and women typically being having children at age 15.
-Between 45-55 children are born each year and there are currently 166 babies in the village.
-15-20% of the village children die before they reach adolescence.
+Fifty-five children between the ages of 6 and 14 are out of school, and the remaining children attend school in a neighboring village.
+The average age to marry is between 14 and 20 years old, and women typically being having children at age 15.
+Between 45 and 55 children are born each year, and there are currently 166 babies in the village.
+A total of 15–20% of the village children die before they reach adolescence.

-Only 16 villagers are open about having HIV but the local leaders estimate 300-400 villagers are infected with the virus.
+Only 16 villagers are open about having HIV, but the local leaders estimate 300–400 villagers are infected with the virus.
 Few villagers are financially able to go to the doctor in Soroti yearly.
-40% of the villagers suffer from Malaria each year.
+Forty percent of the villagers suffer from Malaria each year.

 The village chairman is Ojamuge Stephen.
 Stephen is 44 and has been chairman of Kapir Atiira for 10 years.
 Demographic information was obtained by Raise the Village CBO Director, Biko Evarist, and village chairman, Ojamuge Stephen.